mightysabean/cv-templating/README.rst

 to download the last version of the
 `europasscv <https://github.com/gmazzamuto/europasscv>`__ class document from GitHub (thanks, Giacomo Mazzamuto).
-Texlive distribution already includes the document class, but the lastest version has some nice improvements.
-In the example directory there is a version of november 2016.
+Texlive distribution already includes the document class, but the latest version has some nice improvements.
+In the example directory. there is a version of November 2016.

 Making the 'omelette'